 How to get started: start saving money

 It's never too late to start your savings journey.
 Whether you're starting your first job, looking to make a down payment on a house, or you're already retired, setting aside money for savings is an important step in building your wealth.
-Here are a few simple steps to take and ways to save money.
+Here are a few simple ways to save money:

 Establish your savings goals

-In order to get started, first calculate how much money you need to save each month to reach your financial goals.
+Before you get started, first calculate how much money you need to determine what your financial goals are , and how much you will need to save each month to reach them.
 This will help you determine how much money you need to set aside each paycheck.

 Create a budget

 The first step is always the most difficult, but it's important to be honest with yourself about your current situation.
 Review your finances on a regular basis and consider how much you would like to save as well as what that savings goal entails.
 Build this savings plan to be realistic, making a savings plan you're never going to stick to is only a waste of your time.